TL;DR

 - Gather Evidence: Your phone is your best tool.
 Take photos and videos of the scene from multiple angles, the positions of the vehicles before they are moved, the damage to all vehicles involved, and any relevant road markings or signs.

-- Find Witnesses: If there are independent witnesses, politely ask for their names and contact details.
+- Find Witnesses: If there are regulated witnesses, politely ask for their names and contact details.
 Their account can be vital.

-- Report to Police: You must report the accident to the police within 24 hours if someone is injured or if you did not exchange details at the scene.
+- Report to Police: you should consider whether you may need to report the accident to the police within 24 hours if someone is injured or if you did not exchange details at the scene.

 The Claims Process: